 Safety is everyone's responsibility.
-The organisers try to minimise the risks to us all, for example by finding safe crossing points on busy roads, but ultimately we must all look after ourselves, and be mindful of others.

-Please also read the 'Safety and Safeguarding and Risk Assessments' file that will be available throughout the pilgrimage.
+The organisers try to minimise risks to us all, for example, by finding safe crossing points on busy roads.
+Ultimately we must all look after ourselves, and be mindful of others.
+COVID-19 - To minimise the risk of contracting/spreading Covid throughout our group please bring your evidence of vaccinations, hand sanitiser and test kits.
+You are asked to test yourself before joining us and we ask that you do not join us if you test positive.
+If you test positive please inform the Coordinator/Safeguarding.
+Please read the 'Safeguarding & Risk Assessments' file that will be available throughout the pilgrimage.